 Cosponsored by Penn Law and the Annenberg School for Communication

 About the Event

 Health care reform has taken center stage during the presidential primary season, as candidates offer diverse proposals to expand insurance coverage and contain costs.
-In this conference, researchers, policymakers, providers, and other stakeholders will dive into fundamental issues that cross all proposals, highlighting decisions that need to be made, and the consequence of those decisions.
+In this conference, researchers, policymakers, providers, and other stakeholders will dive into fundamental issues that cross all proposals, highlighting decisions that need to be made, and the consequences of those decisions.
 Join us as we go beyond the headlines and beneath the rhetoric.
 Registration is free, but seating is limited.

 • Did The Affordable Care Act Contain Costs?
 A Ten-Year Look (Feb.
 2020)